-- 57% of all freshwater withdrawals - 79% of agricultural use (mostly for irrigation) - 36% of the public water supply withdrawals - >99% of drinking water for the rural population - Ninety four percent of Texans depend on public drinking water supplies.
-Seven percent of that supply, 94 million gallons per day, is from groundwater, serving over 5,760,000 Texans. - There are 13, 923 active public water supply wells in Texas ranging in depth from 17 to 5,400 feet. - Per capita water usage for the 40 largest cities in Texas ranges from 125 275 gallons per day. - In addition, 1,190,000 Texans rely on groundwater from their own wells for their drinking water and use 131 million gallons per day. - It is also estimated that 75 percent of the water that comes into our homes goes down the drain again.
+- 59% of all freshwater withdrawals - 79% of agricultural use (mostly for irrigation) - 36% of the public water supply withdrawals - >99% of drinking water for the rural population - Ninety four percent of Texans depend on public drinking water supplies.
+Seven percent of that supply, 94 million gallons per day, is from groundwater, serving over 5,760,000 Texans. - There are 13, 923 active public water supply wells in Texas ranging in depth from 17 to 5,400 feet. - Nine major aquifers and 21 minor aquifers supply 59% of all the water used in the state. - In addition, 1,190,000 Texans rely on groundwater from their own wells for their drinking water and use 131 million gallons per day. - The quality of Texas' groundwater is generally good, and after the required disinfection, meets EPA's safe drinking water standards without additional treatment.

-From the United States Geological Survey, the Environmental Protection Agency, the Texas Water Development Board, and the Texas Commission on Environmental Quality
+\From the United States Geological Survey, the Environmental Protection Agency (EPA), the Texas Water Development Board, and the Texas Commission on Environmental Quality